Prague, Czech Republic

 Academics

 During your IFSA Summer in Prague, opt to take a class during the four-week Session 1 or take a class during the four-week Session 2.
+In addition, you may elect to take the Essential Czech class.
 You can also extend your studies by enrolling in both Session 1 and Session 2.

 SESSION 1 CLASS